USCbiostats/PM516/docs/week12.md

 📖 [I Fooled Millions Into Thinking Chocolate Helps Weight Loss.
 Here's How.](https://gizmodo.com/i-fooled-millions-into-thinking-chocolate-helps-weight-1707251800) (13 minutes)

-&#x27A4; Which flaw in this study most undermines its credibility, and why?
+&#x27A4; Which flaw in this study most undermines its credibility, and why? <br />
 &#x27A4; Bohannon reports that “if you lay out the information just right, you can shape the story that emerges in the media almost like you were writing those stories yourself.”
 Who bears the most responsibility when misleading findings are amplified??

 🎥 [The Potti Case](https://www.youtube.com/watch?v=W5sZTNPMQRM) (14 minutes)